-- The construction of the facility will cause adverse impacts on traffic for an approximate 18-24-month period due to increased vehicle traffic, including new traffic flows and increases in construction and delivery vehicles.
-This construction time period however is for the completion of Sites A, B, and C. The size of this site will likely yield a shorter period of construction disturbance. - The project proposes a new access to Post Oak Road via private easement over an adjacent property with frontage on Post Oak Road.
+- The construction of the facility will cause adverse effects on traffic for an approximate 18-24-month period due to increased vehicle traffic, including new traffic flows and increases in construction and delivery vehicles.
+This construction time period however is for the completion of Sites A, B, and C. The size of this site will entail a shorter period of construction disturbance. - The project proposes a new access to Post Oak Road via private easement over an adjacent property with frontage on Post Oak Road.
 That access lies within approximately 70 feet of an existing residence, on a separate property.
 The neighboring property will be exposed to additional transportation and traffic noise due to its close proximity of this proposed entrance.
 Staff notes however that the applicant owns an approximate 20-foot wide access point separating the subject home from the applicant's access.
 The applicant's proposed private access easement depicted widens the total area they have for turning maneuvers, but also provides additional room to retain or place screening materials separating the access from the existing home.
-Staff has recommended a bermed buffer between the entrance and the nearby home. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - It is not possible to screen the connective electrical transmission line linking Sites B and C. The estimated height will be 100 feet from ground and the line will be visible from nearby properties. - The Shade Grove area has been identified as an area that needs a Fire Station regardless of the subject case and the nearest Station to serve Site B is Station 9 located approximately 7 vehicular miles away. - The construction of the facility will cause audible disturbances to property owners living near the facility.
-These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - Detailed phasing remains unknown which causes uncertainty in other documentation such as the transportation analyses. - The decommissioning bond value cannot be accepted as proposed.
-Recommendations have been provided from County third-party consultants to improve the proposed decommissioning plan and estimate (Appendix D). - Although third-party consultants were generally supportive of the use of thin-film PV panels containing cadmium-telluride, additional recommendations were made to monitor soils.
+Staff has recommended a bermed buffer between the entrance and the nearby home. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - It is not possible to screen the connective electrical transmission line linking Sites B and C. The estimated height will be 100 feet from ground and the line will be visible from nearby properties. - The Shady Grove area has been identified as an area that needs a Fire Station regardless of the subject case and the nearest Station to serve Site B is Station 9 located approximately 7 vehicular miles away. - The construction of the facility will cause audible disturbances to property owners living near the facility.
+These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - The project will contribute to the loss of approximately 2.3% (over Sites A, B, and C) of the forestland in the County and the associated benefits of the managed forestry acreage.